ProgrammingBanana/ML_Training/READme.md

 # Machine Learning Sing Language Model Training
-This project focuses on the implementing the developed Machine Learning model in an OpenCV webcam application.
-For each video frame, landmark information is gathered from Mediapipe Holistic and fed to model to generate a prediction.
-These predictions will overlaid on screen, and printed in console.
+This project focuses on the development of the Machine Learning model that will interpret sign language

 ## Files:
 * training.py: has the model creation, training, and testing logic